softwarefactory-project/sf-docs/docs/user/jenkins_user.rst

        - 'sfstack-functional-tests'

-The above example defines two jobs, 'sfstack-unit-tests' and 'sfstack-functional-tests', read :ref:`zuul project gating<zuul-gate>` to see how to automatically run those jobs on new patchs.
+The above example adds two jobs, 'sfstack-unit-tests' and 'sfstack-functional-tests', to sfstack's CI pipeline.
+See :ref:`zuul project gating<zuul-gate>` to see how to automatically run those jobs on new patches.

 Adding custom jobs
 ------------------

-New job can be created without using the provided template:
+New jobs can be created without using the provided template:

 .. code-block:: yaml